omgyeti/HackRVA-SpaceStation/README.md

 - [ ] Printing ticket page
     - [ ] page will allow to print to printer and hopefully later a thermal printer.

+Code curently runs, you will need edit dbconfig.py